Kobo is a leading company in Canada that sells eBooks, audiobooks and eReaders.

 NOTE: Amazon KDP no longer supports files in MOBI format since 1 August 2021 when publishing new eBooks or updating the content for previously published eBooks.

 As a result, I’m using Calibre now to convert Microsoft Word docs to EPUB.
 You can then simply upload the EPUB file to Kobo.
-Another alternative is Draft2Digital where you can convert your Microsoft Word doc into a beautifully designed MOBI and EPUB.
+Check out my step-by-step guide on converting Microsoft Word Doc to EPUB with Calibre~ Another alternative is Draft2Digital where you can convert your Microsoft Word doc into a beautifully designed MOBI and EPUB.

 After you upload your manuscript, Kobo will provide validation results that list all the issues with your file.
 You can then fix these errors and upload your manuscript again.